 51) What is Test data?

-Test data is data that is used to test the software with different inputs and helps to verify whether the corresponding output is as per the expected result or not.
+Test data is data that is used to test the software with different inputs and helps to verify whether the corresponding output is as expected or not.
 This data is assembled based on the business requirements.

 52) What is a Test script?